john-stephens/zebra-mac-label-automator/README.md

 1. Start the process to print your label.
 2. Select your Zebra printer as the printer you want to print from.
-3. Set the paper size to label size you are using. (i.e. 4x6in)
+3. Set the paper size to the label size you are using. (i.e. 4x6in)
 4. Click "Open in Preview" option from the print dialog.
 5. Follow the [General](#general) process above.